 Residents are encouraged to volunteer to serve their community.
-There are four (4) committees, composed of volunteers, which support the Board of Directors.
+There are four (4) volunteer committees that support the Board of Directors.
+They are:

 - Community Planning and Development (CPDC)